 It may be necessary for staff to work at their own home.
 If you need to do this you would first need to gain approval from your manager.
 If they agree you would need to ensure the following are considered and remember that there is personal liability under the Data Protection Act 2018 and your contract of employment for breach of these requirements:

 Service user or staff manual records may not be removed from the Practice site(s) without managerial consent.
+If records contain personal data approval will be required by the SIRO.
+If approval is given please ensure there is a record that you have these records, where you are taking them to, the purpose for taking them and when they will be returned.
+This is particularly important for records that may contain sensitive data, for example patient/staff records.

 Make sure when travelling home after collecting manual records, equipment, that they are put in the boot of the car out of sight (ensuring that the vehicle is locked when unoccupied) or carried on your person while being transported from your workplace to your home.

-Remote access into networked services must be strongly authenticated using a Practice remote access token (VPN)Practice
+Remote access into networked services must be strongly authenticated using a Practice remote access token (VPN) or should be via an allocated Practice device i.e. laptop which would have been through IT Security checks.
+Contact the IT Service Desk for further advice.

 Ensure any personal information in portable electronic form is encrypted to prevent unauthorised access.
+If you need to transport data in this way you will need to speak to the IT Service Desk and the SIRO will be asked to approve the request.

 While at home you have personal responsibility to ensure any records you may access are kept secure and confidential.
 You must not let any unauthorised person have any access to the records.
 This means that other members of your family and/or your friends/colleagues/visitors/ contractors must not be able to see these records or effect any access in your absence.

 Printing is not generally permitted while working at home.
 If you feel need to print approval must be gained from your line manager and a risk assessment completed.
-Each case will assessed individually and the SIRO will decide whether the printing can be approved.
+Each case will be assessed individually and the SIRO will decide whether the printing can be approved.

 If you work with any service user or staff records on portable electronic media you must ensure all of the above apply.
 In addition you must ensure such information is effectively deleted when you have finished your work.
 See the Practice’s Mobile Working and IM&T security policies for further details.